 The cost of purchasing a new EV can be comparable to that of a new gasoline one.
-While the sticker price may be slightly more, when you factor in the current provincial rebates in Ontario, Quebec, and B.C. towards the purchase of an EV, the difference is small.
+While the sticker price may be slightly more, when you factor in the federal rebate of $5,000 for EVs that cost less than $45,000 (six seats or less) or $55,000 (more than six seats), Quebec, and B.C. towards the purchase of an EV, the difference is small.

 The real cost savings come in after you purchase your EV.
 Remember gas costs?
 Gone.
-Instead, you’ll be charging your EV at public charging stations (some are free to use), or at home, preferably at night during off-peak hours.
-CAA has created a calculator to help you estimate this cost.
+Instead, you’ll be charging your EV at public charging stations (see this map of charging stations across Canada) or at home, preferably at night during off-peak hours.

-Although EVs may cost a little more, the average driver will see a net savings in the end.
+Although EVs may cost a little more upfront, the average driver will see a net savings in the end.

-Most new electric cars go 200km+ on a single charge.
+Most new electric cars go 350km+ on a single charge.
 Since the vast majority of car trips are less than 80km, you don’t need to worry about running out of charge.
-For longer trips, there is a growing network of 5000+ public charging stations in Canada.
+For longer trips, there is a growing network of thousands of changing stations across Canada.
 There are three levels of public chargers: